learn-co-students/dumbo-web-062419/09-intro-to-internet/README.md

 ## Introduction to the internet

 * What is the difference between the Internet, the Web and a browser?

+- Internet is the physical stuff (wires)
+- Web is WWW -> Spit out websites
+- Browser is the interface (Client)

   * https://en.wikipedia.org/wiki/ARPANET
   * https://en.wikipedia.org/wiki/Tim_Berners-Lee
   * http://info.cern.ch/hypertext/WWW/TheProject.html